sap-tutorials/Tutorials/tutorials/btp-app-ci-cd-btp/btp-app-ci-cd-btp.md

     !![Job](CICD_running_job.png)

     > If you would like to check whether the job is triggered automatically after new changes, you can make a simple change in the code and verify if it's built.
+You can also add a time trigger for your job under section **Timed Triggers**.

 2. Wait until the job has finished and verify that the build tile is marked as successful.